 - This OM Mani Padme Hum Chant can also be helpful.
 It’s a Buddhist mantra that’s focused on purifying the body, speech, and mind.

-If you aren’t confident with sitting in silence (it’s a learning curve for sure), you might enjoy guided meditation.
+If you aren’t confident with sitting in silence (it’s a learning curve for sure), you might enjoy a guided meditation.
 There are lots of apps for guided meditation that are helpful and you can find great resources on YouTube.

 More Meditation Resources